argoproj-labs/training-material/argo-workflows/templates/intro.md

 From now on, Argo Workflows will be set up automatically for you.
 Wait until you see "Ready" in the console.

-As part of the setup process, we have opened a port-forward to the Argo Server pod.
-Once the install script shows "Ready", [click here to access the Argo Workflows UI]({{TRAFFIC_HOST1_2746}}).

 There will also be optional exercises.
 These will mean the lessons take longer, but help you be sure you've really understood everything.